 Recipe: Packing the Perfect Mid-Ride Picnicby Jessie Beyer - Wednesday, June 24, 2020

 Lunch on the Roll

 Ride until your hungry … or can’t get enough of the view

-Cycling can certainly kick one’s appetite into gear, and a picnic lunch is a great way to take in local scenery and local specialties while on a bike tour.
-With a little preparation at the beginning of your day, you’re free to cycle until hunger strikes, and then choose the perfect patch of grass or picnic table.
-Pull over and unpack a picnic comprised of local goodies from an outdoor market, local deli or grocery store, and you’ve got a perfect bike tour picnic.
+Cycling can certainly kick one’s appetite into gear, and a picnic lunch is a great excuse to take a break and enjoy your surroundings.
+Stopping at a resturant or cafe for a mid-ride meal can be a little tricky these days, but with a little preparation at the beginning of your day, you’re free to cycle until hunger strikes, and then choose the perfect patch of grass or picnic table.

 Ingredients for the ultimate bike picnic

 1. Hit the market – or grocery store

 Take advantage summer and your outdoor farmers markets!
 If you’ve got markets swing by and pick up local produce, cheese, freshly baked bread.
 If not, mask up and hit the grocery store.
 Maybe try some foods that are not on your regular list to add a bit of adventure to your picnic.